syncfusion-content/mobilejavascript-docs/MobileJS/Menu/Getting-Started.md

 # Getting Started

+This section explains you on how to create a Menu using Essential JavaScript and how to use it in your application.

 ## Create your first Menu in JavaScript

 The Essential JavaScript Mobile Menu provides an interface to easily navigate hierarchical data.
 In the following example, you can learn to create a Gallery app and learn about the features in the Menu widget.